alexyanw/dse203-group-project/machine_learning/README.md

 https://github.com/j-goldsmith/dse203-group-project/tree/master/machine_learning/demo

 ## Scalability Performance
-One of the downsides of Flask is that it was never designed for large or asynchronous applications [4], so getting performance metrics is difficult.
-However, if we understand the constraints of the setup, we might be able to get some meaningful results using the website and either the external/internal data:
+One of the downsides of Flask is that it was never designed for large or asynchronous applications [4], so getting performance metrics is difficult:
 * Internal data would be similar to having the data be stored in memory without indexes
 * Flask rest calls are synchronous and blocking
 * Flask uses local threads, which are limited due to access to only personal computers